ibm-cloud-docs/dl/faqs.md

 {: support}

 For the most up-to-date information, see [{{site.data.keyword.dl_short}} Dedicated](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-dedicated#dedicated-locations) and [{{site.data.keyword.dl_short}} Connect](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-connect#connect-locations) locations.

+## Can I request to change a VLAN ID on IBM Cloud for a provisioned Direct Link Connect gateway with an VLAN that is already allocated?
+{: #change-vlan-id}
+{: faq}
+{: support}

+For a direct link that was provisioned via the IBM console, a VLAN ID update is not supported.
+For a direct link provisioned via Provider API, you can request a VLAN update using the Provider portal/APIs, or request a VLAN update by opening an [IBM Support case](/docs/get-support?topic=get-support-open-case).

 ## How do I interconnect the classic infrastructure and VPC?
 {: #interconnect}